Ongoing CASUS Open Projects

 An optimal control approach to maximizing the benefits of limited testing capacity in an emerging pandemic

-Insufficient testing leaves public health authorities with little information on how to coordinate efforts to effectively combat an emerging epidemic.
+Insufficient testing leaves public health authorities with little information on how to coordinate efforts to combat an emerging epidemic.
 Specifically, quick identification and isolation of new infection clusters is of critical importance.
-While there are recommendations that provide useful qualitative guidance when testing resources are limited, quantitative determination of optimal allocation strategies is lacking despite its potential to increase testing efficiency.
+While there are recommendations that provide useful qualitative guidance when testing resources are limited, an optimized test allocation strategy is lacking despite its potential to increase testing efficiency.
 Within this project a series of mathematical disease models, so-called ordinary differential equation models, are constructed to analyze the influence of total testing capacity, information limitations, and other logistical constraints on optimal allocation strategies for flattening the infection curve and reducing mortality.
 The goal is to identify real-world parameter thresholds and transmission scenarios that determine the viability and optimality of resource allocation strategies.
 The results are expected to contribute to future testing policy guidelines.

 (5) January 2021 to December 2023

 A machine-learning inversion framework for materials under extreme conditions